 For more information about these groups or to be set up with a consultation to determine if a group is a good fit, please contact the Counseling Center at 215-895-1415 (University City campus) or 215-762-7625 (Center City campus); or by e-mail at firstname.lastname@example.org.
 Please check back for more information regarding the start date and time of the group.
 Also, please note that consultations are required before the start of the group, which is typically around the third or fourth week of the quarter.

-Counseling Center Groups for Fall Quarter, 2013
+Counseling Center Groups for Winter Quarter, 2014

 |CALMM (Coping with Anxiety through Learning Mindful Meditation)

 We all have stressful lives and worry about things.
 This group is designed to help you develop peace of mind through learning mindfulness meditation and self-awareness skills.
-This group will run on both the University City and Center City campuses.

 |SURVIVORS OF SEXUAL ASSAULT GROUP